Hojo Cuff

 The hojo is a way to add a column tie to a limb when the rope is already tied to another body part and under tension.
 The waist to thigh position is a great example of it in use.

 We like the hojo cuff because it’s quick and easy to tie and it can be tied under tension.
 The great drawback is that it’s intrinsically unstable: pulling on the standing part will cause it to tighten.
-You can reduce but not eliminate the instability by keeping the running end under tension (ideally more tension than the standing part).
+You can reduce but not eliminate the instability by keeping the working end under tension (ideally more tension than the standing part).

 Adding half hitches or other stabilizing elements can also reduce but not eliminate the instability.